GPM: The Gaussian Pancake Mechanism for Planting Undetectable Backdoors in Differential Privacy

 \subsection{Assumptions and Notations}

-In this study, we assume that all parties, including servers, backdoor attackers, and generic adversaries, are probabilistic polynomial-time (PPT).
+In this study, we assume that all involved parties, including servers, downstream users, supply-chain backdoor planters, backdoor privacy attackers, regular privacy attackers, and generic adversaries, are probabilistic polynomial-time (PPT).
 We also assume that all mechanisms discussed in this study are computable in polynomial time.
 The notations used throughout the paper are summarized in Table~\ref{tab:notation}.